Faculty News

 Civil Engineering Graduate Students won second place in the World’s Challenge Challenge at UBC for their work on a clean drinking water technology that could have applications in First Nations and small remote communities without access to potable water.
 The World’s Challenge Challenge is a competition hosted by the UBC Global Lounge encouraging students to […]

-Civil Engineering Graduate Students Turn Up the Heat, Advancing in the 3MT @UBC Competition
+Civil Engineering Graduate Students Advance in 3MT Competition

 Wednesday, February 21, 2018 Graduate students from the Department of Civil Engineering competed in a 3MT @UBC heat on Friday, February 9th, putting their communication skills to the test.
 Started by the University of Queensland, the 3MT, or Three Minute Thesis, is a way for students to practice presenting their research in a concise but […]

-UBC BCWWA Student Chapter runners-up at WEF Student Design Competition
+UBC BCWWA Student Chapter runners-up at Design Competition

 L-R: team members Brad Jenks, Kit Caufield, Jenikka Javison, Tim Burton; Tom Kunetz (WEF vice president).
 Not pictured: team members Antonio Castro and Gregory Vettese.
 The UBC Student Chapter of the BC Water and Waste Association placed second in the Student Wastewater Design Competition at WEFTEC 2017, the Water Environment Federation’s annual Technical Exhibition & […]